Skip to main content

 What we look for in potential students

-Our BA Music degree is for those who want to do things with their music.
+Our Music course is for those who want to do things with their music.
 You’ll have an energy and passion for music, whatever its style or genre.
 You’ll be interested in using music as a force for change – in industry, education, wider communities and everyday life.

 We’re looking for creativity and potential over specific qualifications and grades.
-You'll have an opportunity to show us your talent and skills through interviews and portfolios.
+You'll get the chance to show us your talent and skills through interviews and portfolios.

 Typical offers